juancamilovega/Latency_1_HLS_Switch/README.md

           -Note, the project will be recursively generated 3 times where it learns based on the synthesis results to modify some internal parameters and generate a better solution

       If there are any questions during the questionare, type help when prompted
+- The project will be generated in the switch_Lat1 folder.
+The IP is the ip_file.zip file which can be imported to vivado